alifeee/blog/notes/basic HTML template with all the gubbins.md

 title: basic HTML template with all the gubbins
 tags: html
 ---
 I create a lot of websites.
 I'm also a big fan of very performant, very accessible websites.
 I'm also a big fan of the phrase "the important thing first is for a webpage to exist, then after that to look nice".

-With that in mind, this is the HTML template I usually start with to make a new webpage.
+ith that in mind, this is the HTML template I usually start with to make a new webpage.
 It's made to manually replace the things in curly brackets, but also has the bonus that you could use it with a templating language like <https://handlebarsjs.com/> (my favourite).

 ```html
 <!DOCTYPE html>